SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/spinalhdl_datamodel.rst

     c
   }

-Which can be used the following way :
+You can use the code in the following manner: :

 .. code-block:: scala

   SpinalVerilog(ffIo(new MyToplevel))

-Here is an function, which allow to execute the `body` code as if nothing ever existed in the current component.
-This can be used for example to define new signals clean of the current conditional scope (when/switch)
+Here is a function that enables you to execute the body code as if the current component's context did not exist.
+This can be particularly useful for defining new signals without the influence of the current conditional scope (such as when or switch).

 .. code-block:: scala